carolinafishes/carolinafishes.github.io/_posts/collection/2016-02-15-swordfish.md

 Here is what the typical rig looks like courtesy of a NOAA report

 <img  class="b30" src="http://carolinafishes.github.io/images/swordfish.jpg" alt="">
 It is safe to say that long-lining is controversial.
 As anyone who has ever fished can tell you, you can't completely control what takes the hook.
+Now imagine a single boat trailing thousands of hooks.
 Sharks, turtles, and sea birds all have been caught as by-catch.
-The use of miles and miles of hooks is also really effective at catching lots and lots of swordfish.
-So just as whalers had over-harvested whales in the Atlantic by the 1890's, long-lining brought swordfish to the brink of being wiped out in the North Atlantic by the 1990's.
+In addition to problems with by-catch, the use of miles and miles of hooks is also really effective at catching lots and lots of swordfish.
+Too efficient.
+Just as whalers had over-harvested whales in the Atlantic by the 1890's, long-lining brought swordfish close to being wiped out in the North Atlantic by the 1990's.
 <br>

 <h3> The future of swordfish </h3>
 <br>
-We don't often hear of conservation success stories and marine fisheries together, but largely thanks to campaigns in the late 1990's like "give swordfish a break", and numerous ongoning management efforts, swordfish stocks are rebounding.
+We don't hear enough stories of conservation success with marine fisheries together.
+But swordfish are such a story.
+Largely thanks to campaigns in the late 1990's like "give swordfish a break", and numerous ongoing management efforts, swordfish stocks are rebounding.
 And we appear to be going full circle in how we harvest them.
 <br>

 Rather than using long-lines, some fishermen now again use harpoons to harvest swordfish.
 It produces far less by catch and also allows for more control in numbers taken.
 In fact, the <a href="https://www.msc.org/track-a-fishery/fisheries-in-the-program/certified/north-west-atlantic/north-west-atlantic-canada-harpoon-swordfish/fishers-story">marine stewardship council has certified the Nova Scotia harpoon-based fishery as sustainable</a>.
 With consumer giants like <a href="http://www.wholefoodsmarket.com/blog/whole-story/harpoon-caught-swordfish-1">Whole Foods promoting this fishery</a>, we may well see a rise in harpoon based fishing replacing to fisheries using long-line and gill-net fisheries.